 - 1. Compliance with all Threshold Requirements - 2.
 All newly constructed single family units, duplexes, and triplexes, must meet the following visitability requirements: - a.
 Easy Access with a step-free entrance of not more than 1⁄2 inch from a driveway, sidewalk or other firm surface into the main floor of the home, and; - b.
 Easy Passage throughout the home with an exterior door that provides a minimum of 32 inches of clear passage (36 inches is preferable) from the step free entrance.
 All interior passage doorways on the main floor also provide a minimum of 32 inches of clear passage, and; - c.
 Easy Use with a main floor that includes a kitchen, some entertainment area, at least one bedroom and one full bathroom.
-The full bathroom will provide at least 30 inches by 48 inches of maneuvering space that allows easy access to the sink, commode, and shower or tub. - 3.
-All retention and/or detention ponds must be fenced. - 4.
+The full half bathroom bath.
+The half bath must will provide provide at least 30 inches by 48 inches of maneuvering space that allows easy access to the sink and toilet, commode, and shower or tub. - 3.
+All on-site retention and/or detention ponds must be fenced. - 4.
 Development sign at the entrance(s) to the complex that includes the Fair Housing Logo. - 5.
 Roofing materials must be anti-fungal with a minimum 25-year warranty.